5 Steps to Put Overspending in Traction for Good

 4. Monthly meetings.

 This is the most critical step.
 You have to arrange a set time each month to discuss your progress.
-We just go over the bank and credit card statements every month.
+In our case, we just go over the bank and credit card statements every month.
 We have this meeting with the kids too.
 We discuss why we made certain purchases and we offer ideas on how we can do better.
 It’s a process…and we are getting better at it.

 5. Be ready – you may not win every round.

 I’ve noticed lately that we spend more money during the summer.
 We can certainly cut down on some of the expenses, but at the same time, it’s a fact of life and I accept it.
 Fortunately, the system I use to track spending calculates a moving 24-month average, so the high and low months average out.
-I’m not a “budget brown shirt” and neither is my wife.
+I am learning to be flexible albeit slowly.

 Sometimes, in the middle of the month, I’ll see spending go a bit too far.
 Often, I won’t say anything.
 I just wait until we have our monthly meeting.
 I’d much rather my kids or wife bring it up.
 In other words, I’m a big fan of “teachable moments.”